dzbeck/multiscanner/docs/arch.md

 Complete Workflow
 -----------------
-Each step of the MultiScanner workflow is described below the diagram. [**if numbered steps below are correct, diagram must be updated**]
+Each step of the MultiScanner workflow is described below the diagram.

 ![architecture2](img/arch2.png "MultiScanner Workflow")

-1. The user submits a sample file through the Web UI (or REST UI).
+1. The user submits a sample file through the Web UI (or REST API).
-1. The Web UI (or REST UI):
+1. The Web UI (or REST API):
   a\. &nbsp; Stores the file in the distributed file system (GlusterFS)
   b\. &nbsp; Places the task on the task queue (Celery)
   c\. &nbsp; Adds an entry to the task management database (PostgreSQL)